Geography – Terrain and weather that shapes cultures and customs

 Today, this practical adaptation has devolved into religious superstition and is followed as a ritual.
 This is just one of the many rules people obey blindly.
 Imagine, hundreds of unexamined beliefs that has morphed into superstitions – the more ancient the society, the more numerous these beliefs.

-Several of these may seem ludicrous to the outsiders, but to the people immersed in the culture, many such customs are sacred, not just because of the religious or the pride factor, but more because of unexamined fears, which stops them from looking into the relevance or usefulness of such practices.
+Several of these may seem ludicrous to the outsiders, but to the people immersed in the culture, many such customs are sacred, not just because of the religious or the pride factor, but more because of unexamined fears, that stop them from looking into the relevance or usefulness of such practices.

 These are not just illiterate people.
-There are a considerable number of literates, with high degrees and great jobs, who can’t seem to apply the logic of their education to examine the mountain of misinformation out there – information that may have been relevant to the times, but may have lost its meaning with passage of time or certain information may be useful today, in a modified form.
+There are a considerable number of literates, with high educational degrees and great jobs, who can’t seem to apply the logic of their education to examine the mountain of misinformation out there – information that may have been relevant to the times, but may have lost its meaning with the passage of time, or certain information that may be useful today, in a modified form.